 The 3DGS models may be packaged for exchange and sent to another UE via commonly available channels (e.g., MMS, OTT messaging, or file transfer).

-Upon reception on a UE, the application loads the 3DGS model and provides an interactive viewing experience:
+Upon reception in a UE, the application loads the 3DGS model and provides an interactive viewing experience:

 - 6DoF or constrained-6DoF: the user is offered the ability to rotate the scanned object/person, zoom, and slightly shift the viewpoint.